 Second pass on the face to add a nose, redefine the eyelids, and add eyelashes.

-The sculpt started to come alive with the first pass of color.
+Celeste really started to come alive with the first pass of color.
 I used acrylic paint, watercolor, pan pastel, and soft colored pencils to give her features a grainy, handcrafted texture.

-The tail end of the hair process.
+The tail end of Celeste's hair process.
 I began by mapping out a pattern to path out each yarn strand and built out the bulk of her twists using aluminum foil, then secured the pieces with all-purpose adhesive and thread.

 I experimented a bit when it came to toning the body.
 As Polyfil is notoriously difficult to dye, my initial idea was to sew ‘socks’ out of her appropriate skin fabric to slide up her legs and arms.
 This proved difficult given the proportion of her feet to the skinner region of her thighs and the splay of her hands, so I ultimately decided to needle felt wool over her extremities and further color corrected and defined planes with pan pastels.